Value-added tax (VAT)

 Payroll income paid by the employer (tax agent) is subject to final withholding on a monthly basis.

-Starting 1 January 2020, personal income tax as part of dividends received by foreign citizens from Armenian sources, just like that of RA citizens, is to be calculated at 5% (instead of 10%).
+Starting 1 January 2020, PIT as part of dividends received by foreign citizens from Armenian sources, just like that of Armenia citizens, is calculated at 5% (instead of 10%).
 This rate applies to dividends received from net profits attributable to 2020 and reporting periods succeeding it.

 The tax withheld from the dividends is subject to refund if the dividend received from a resident entity is invested in the capital of the same resident entity during the same tax year.